 This is where retention policies as part of your backup become important.
 These policies establish how long backups should be kept, if multiple versions of files should be retained, and when to purge retained data.
 When you think about backups of critical data sets, it becomes obvious, you need to determine how long the data needs to be available to ensure a proper recovery.
 File versioning retention policies (shown at right as part of Cloudberry Backup) empower organizations to have multiple copies of changed files, providing an ability to go back in time a configured number of file revisions to find the desired file (presumably the version prior to ransomware encryption) to recover.

 Retention policies exist to determine which data needs to be available, and for how long.
 But, assuming you’re using a cloud backup solution, the amount of data kept can grow to a point where it is no longer cost-effective to keep all your backups in a storage tier designed (and priced) for high-speed, instantaneous access to backup sets.

 With cloud storage providers such as AWS providing multiple tiers of storage that decrease in speed as well as price, cloud backup solutions (like that of Cloudberry Backup – shown at right) can take advantage of these many tiers of storage.
 Policies can be established to automatically move backup data to a lower tier after a specified period of time.
 This allow organizations to indefinitely (and, more importantly, cost-effectively) maintain backups to protect against ransomware.

 Backups 1, Ransomware 0

-The trick to being able to recover after a ransomware attack is no trick at all; it’s simply a matter of having the data you need available for recovery, the moment you need it.
-With ransomware strains becoming more focused on reducing your ability to recover, following the 4 best practices above – as demonstrated using Cloudberry Backup – will maximize the likelihood your organization can recover, rendering ransomware ineffective.
+The trick of being able to protect your data from ransomware attack is no trick at all; it’s simply a matter of having the data you need available for recovery, the moment you need it.
+With ransomware strains becoming more focused on reducing your ability to recover, following the 4 best practices above – as demonstrated using Cloudberry Backup – will maximize the likelihood your organization recovering successfully, rendering ransomware ineffective.